 Most people know Nashville as the “Country Music Capital of the World” or “Music City,” and the area attracts large numbers of visitors and tourists regularly to its many attractions.
 So, it’s not a big surprise that Nashville earns a spot on this list, landing 5th among cities with the most digital marketplace adoption per Thumbtack’s data.
 Data from The Brookings Institution reveals 21.5 percent growth in gig employment in the traveler accommodations sector and 106.5 percent growth in gig employment for ground transportation.

 While we only found the nine cities above on both Brookings lists that also appear in Thumbtack’s top 20, we chose Austin to round out our own top 10 due to its prominence in The Brookings Institution’s data.
 The Austin, TX area experienced the most growth overall in gig employment in traveler accommodation, outpacing even San Francisco by several percentage points with 48.2 percent growth.
 In the ground transportation sector, gig employment also experienced healthy growth from 2012 to 2014: 135.5 percent.

-So, if you’re thinking of making a move and want to earn a living in the gig economy, opportunities for work are vast in many regions throughout the U.S. – but if you have your mind set on making your new home in a city that promises abundance, you can’t go wrong with one of these 10 prosperous cities for gig economy workers.
+So, if you’re thinking of making a move and want to earn a living in the gig economy, opportunities for work are vast in many regions throughout the U.S. and people are even making money using some of the best survey sites – but if you have your mind set on making your new home in a city that promises abundance, you can’t go wrong with one of these 10 prosperous cities for gig economy workers.